skmprohunt/Synchrophasor-Application-Tool/README.md

 In the synchrophasor application tool specify the IP address and other relevant parameters alongwith the lines for which power flow is to be calculated.

 # Note : Select any two lines in active power tab, and two lines in reactive power tab.
+Due to the fact that the application is cuurently under development.

 In case of the following error:
   "